jeju5/management/cs/aws/aws_developer.md

   * async invocation fails -> retries two more times -> if retry fails, log msg to DLQ (if configured)
   * you can't set up sync/async invocation per lambda on event based trigger.
 It depends on

+* Lambda@Edge
+  * Amazon CloudFront feature that lets you run code (geolocationally) closer to users of your application
+  * improves performance and latency.
+  * With Lambda@Edge, you don't have to provision or manage infrastructure in multiple locations around the world.

+* Lambda Good Practice
   * To enable 'reusing variables & singletons', Limit re-initialization of those on every invocation.
 You can Move the client initialization out of your function handler

+* AWS Lambda Deployment Package in Node.js
+  * A deployment package is a ZIP archive that contains your function code and dependencies
+  * You put function source code and dependencies in one zip file and upload it for use.
+  * If the deployment package is larger than 50 MB, you must use Amazon S3.

 * API Gateway
   * API = application programming interface = set of features that utilize an application.